 A more detailed picture of the change of the HDI in the Czech Republic can be obtained by studying the descriptive statistics of the index.
 To help with this and other statistical tasks, the SAS Software was used.
 The mean of the HDI value is around 0.835.
 This suggests that, on average, the Czech Republic has a relatively high level of well-being in the dimensions of health, education, and income over the whole observation period.
 The standard deviation of 0.053 indicates a moderate degree of variability around the mean.
 The values are somewhat scattered, suggesting a diversity of the HDI levels between years.
 The minimum value is 0.742 and occurred in 1990 and 1991.
 The maximum value is 0.897 and was recorded in the years 2017 and 2019.
 The median is 0.848.
 As the median is close to the mean, this suggests a relatively symmetric distribution of HDI values without significant skewness.
 With a variance of 0.00283, the dataset shows a certain degree of spread or dispersion around the mean.
-It expresses the average squared differences of the individual HDI values from the mean.
 The mode is 0.742 and represents the most frequent HDI value.
 The range between the minimum and maximum index values in the dataset is 0.155.